morauszkia/coding-notes/js/basics.md

 Variables in JavaScript are declared using `let` or `const`, formerly `var` (pre ES6).
 The value is assigned to the variable using `=`.
 Variables can be of different types (cf. [Variable Types](#variable-types)) It is also possible to create an empty variable, which is assigned a value later (in this case only `let` can be used, not `const`).
+Multiple variables can be declared on the same line, separated with commas.

 ::: info comments
 In JavaScript you can insert comments into your code.